lukakostic/ComputeShaderExamples/README.md

 Simplest one is the "Snow" script and compute shader, so i will be demonstrating on it.

+After reading this you should check the other scripts and shaders and see how they work.

 ## Particle's data

 When opening snow.cs first thing you will see is the: